 The following brain teaser is not nearly as gut-wrenching as what Sophie had to go through, but, nonetheless, it's time to put on your thinking cap, while simultaneously looking deep into your soul.
 This twisted ethical conundrum has been doing the rounds on the Internet, and I'd like to open it up for discussion here.
-Take a look at the picture above, and consider the following facts:
+Take a look at the picture at the top of this post, and consider the following facts:

 - There are two railroad tracks—one is known to be active and one is known to be not in use any longer.